 Alcudia beach Mallorca

-Alcudia beach is within a large cover on the north eastern tip of Mallorca.
+Alcudia beach is located within a large cove on the north eastern tip of Mallorca.
 Shallow clear warm waters with a high sand quality make this a popular beach on the Island.
-Great for young children as the large horse shoe shaped bay offers protection and calmer waters for bathers.
+Great for young children as the large horseshoe shaped bay offers protection and calmer waters for bathers.

 Andrin Beach Asturias